SpringVaS/QuerySeatfinder/Readme.md

 ```

 The script runs in python version 3, the newest stable release is recommended.
-It is also useful to set up a virtual environment, so that you do not clutter your productive system with the requiered dependencies.
+We recommend setting up a virtual environment using `venv`, so that you do not clutter your productive system with the requiered dependencies.

 ## Run